gossiploom/gossiploom/README.md

 📄 License

 This project is open for community use.
 Content posted by users belongs to the original contributor.
-The platform owner is responsible for moderating content to ensure compliance with Google AdSense and legal standards.
+The platform owner is responsible for moderating content to ensure compliance with legal standards.